 Best Car Shipping Companies

 After analyzing thousands of verified customer reviews, service offerings and overall value, Mercury Auto Transport earns the top spot among auto transport companies in 2025.
-Tempus Logix is a strong choice if you prioritize customer service and AmeriFreight stands out for its competitive pricing.
-Sherpa Auto Transport is ideal for long-distance transport, SGT Auto Transport excels at shipping classic and luxury cars and Montway Auto Transport is a great option for motorcycle shipping.
+Sherpa Auto Transport is a strong choice if you prioritize customer service, and AmeriFreight stands out for its competitive pricing.

-5. Our pick for classic and luxury cars: SGT Auto Transport
+5. Best for classic and luxury cars: Montway Auto Transport

-6. Our pick for motorcycle shipping: Montway Auto Transport
+7. Best for motorcycle shipping: RoadRunner Auto Transport

-To help you choose the right option for your needs, we compare our picks for the best auto transporters based on costs, features and reviews.
+To help you choose the right option for your needs, we compare our picks for the best auto transporters based on costs, features, customer service and reviews.

 Read our full methodology for details on how we selected our top picks.
 Note that our picks may be Authorized Partners that compensate us.
-This does not affect our recommendations or evaluations but may impact the order in which companies appear.
+This doesn’t affect our recommendations or evaluations, but it may impact the order in which companies appear.

 Mercury Auto Transport